Collins1738/tic-tac-toe-AI/README.md

 Sometimes though, the move would make the AI win the game in 2 moves instead of winning the game immediately.
 Winning is assured but the faster win isn't taken into account.
 I plan on adding a secondary score that ranks faster wins over slower wins to allow the AI to play the optimal AND FASTER winning move!

+## Installing
+Run pip3 install -r requirements.txt to install the required Python package (pygame) for the project.
+Then run Python3 runner.py to start the game